jgertz26/dad-jokes/README.md

-* Dad Jokes
+# Dad Jokes

-An app I'm building to learn how to integrate an Ember front end into a Rails app
+This app uses an Ember front end with a Ruby on Rails API back end.

+##### Local Set Up Instructions

+1. Clone git repository
+2. In your terminal run `cd frontend` and `npm install && bower install`
+3. Then `cd ../backend`
+4. `gem install bundler`, and `bundle install`
+5. Lastly `rake db:create db:migrate db:seed`

+To start up the server go to the root directory and run `rake run`